hullcss/hullcss-site-jet/CONTRIBUTING.md

 note: `--set-upstream origin testing` is only required if you have not already made a contribution.
 All pushes outside of your first can be done through a plain `git push`

-you can then use the `gh repo create` command to make a pull request to have your changes reviewed and potentially merged into the main repository.
+you can then use the `gh pr create` command to make a pull request to have your changes reviewed and potentially merged into the main repository.
 You will be given a few prompts, fill them in and enter Submit.

 ## Using GitHub's web interface